Scalable and Accurate Graph Reasoning with LLM-based Multi-Agents: Experiments

 In this experiment, we explore the application of two graph reasoning models, Graphwiz and GAR, in real-world graph reasoning scenarios.
 We present a case study of webpage importance analysis in Figure~\ref{fig:case1}.

 Although GraphWiz performed well on fine-tuned tasks, it exhibits severe overfitting when faced with real-world graph problems, failing to apply the graph reasoning knowledge learned during the fine-tuning phase.
-Since GraphWiz uses a consistent graph node description, the sentence "The nodes are numbered from 0 to ..." appears across all datasets during the mixed-task instruction tuning.
+Since GraphWiz uses a consistent graph node description, the sentence "The nodes are numbered from 0 to ..." appears across all datasets during the multi-task instruction tuning.
 When the actual problem has nodes numbered from 1 to 20, it still assumes the existence of node 0.
-As a result, both GraphWiz models first output that the graph has 21 nodes and an incorrect number of edges.
+Both GraphWiz models output that the graph has 21 nodes with an incorrect number of edges.

 Furthermore, neither of the two GraphWiz models recognizes that this is a problem associated with web page importance ranking.
 Instead, they approach it as the bipartite graph check or topological sort problems they had been fine-tuned on.
 Additionally, neither model generates an explicit and correct reasoning path.
 These observations indicate that there is still a significant gap between excelling in classic graph reasoning tasks and effectively solving real-world graph reasoning problems.
 In contrast, GAR correctly identifies that the problem should be solved using knowledge related to PageRank~\citep{yang2024pagerank} and designs an algorithm that adhered to the distributed paradigm (Note: the distributed algorithm library does not contain a PageRank algorithm template).
 GAR then assigns the algorithm to agent nodes for execution, ultimately obtaining the PageRank value for each node and arriving at the correct conclusion.
 Through the distributed paradigm, GAR effectively bridges the powerful knowledge learned by LLMs with the solving of real-world graph reasoning problems, which enables it to flexibly handle practical issues in a distributed manner.
 This case study demonstrates the feasibility of using GAR to solve real-world graph reasoning problems, indicating its substantial practical applicability and offering researchers and practitioners a powerful framework to address such tasks.